Thank you to our Social Media Sponsors:

 - Name the Montgomery County Family YMCA Endowment Fund as a primary or secondary beneficiary of an insurance policy.

 There is no "minimum requirement" as to the gift's size or amount.
 The YMCA's Endowment Fund gives everyone the opportunity that wishes to perpetuate the good work of the Montgomery County Family YMCA.

 Download this helpful PDF to guide you and your legal advisers when it comes to planning your will and including the YMCA.

-Hello YMCA friends!
 The American Taxpayer Relief Act on was passed on January 2nd, 2013 which included the IRA Charitable Rollover.
 This bill restores the IRA Charitable Rollover and permits its use in all of 2013.
 The IRS uses the term "qualified charitable distribution" to describe an IRA charitable rollover.
 A qualified charitable distribution is money that individuals who are 70½ or older may direct from their traditional IRA to eligible charitable organizations.
 The provision has a cap of $100,000 for charitable distributions from individual IRAs each year.
 Individuals may exclude the amount distributed directly to an eligible charity from their gross income.

-Please contact your IRA Custodian or your financial advisor for the more information regarding the specific details on this wonderful opportunity to make charitable gifts and save on additional taxes.
+Please contact your IRA Custodian or your financial adviser for the more information regarding the specific details on this wonderful opportunity to make charitable gifts and save on additional taxes.
 Distributions to the Montgomery County Family YMCA Endowment funds must come directly from your IRA Custodian to be excluded from your income.